captainichiban/captainichiban/README.md

 - 👀 I’m interested in ...
 Solana
 - 🌱 I’m currently learning ...
 Rust
 - 💞️ I’m looking to collaborate on ...
 NFT gaming, Star Atlas
-- 📫 How to reach me ...
+- 📫 How to reach me ... message me via twitter @captainichiban

 <!---
 captainichiban/captainichiban is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.